Skip to main content

 IVL remains the most extensively described device to-date, in the context of vessel wall modification to facilitate the TAVI procedure.

 Notably, no head-to-head comparison with conventional balloon PTA has yet been made.
-A key issue for such a study design is the pre-procedural quantification of the degree of access “hostility”, a concept that lacks standardization and depends on the team experience and discretion.
+A key issue for such a study design is the pre-procedural quantification of the degree of access “hostility,” a concept that lacks standardization and depends on the team experience and discretion.

 Palmerini et al recently proposed a score to determine access hostility based on CT scan, however, this focused more on the clinical prognostic comparison (ie, stroke risk) between different accesses (TF vs non-TF) rather than on the identification of variables that may sort out patients who should be excluded from a TF approach or those who require aggressive route preparation to achieve successful TF-TAVI.5

 Indeed, the definition of hostile vascular access according to specific vessel characteristics before the procedure would certainly provide useful information for the heart team when evaluating the feasibility and the inherent risk of a TF-TAVI in patients with severe PAD.
 With predictable and reproducible information, vascular access site preparation could be performed accordingly by optimizing resources and containing complications like vessel damage or cerebrovascular events related to complex and prolonged interventional maneuvering.
-Such information may be also useful for other endovascular procedures that require large bore access, like thoracic and abdominal aneurysm repair.
+Such information also may be useful for other endovascular procedures that require large bore access, like thoracic and abdominal aneurysm repair.

 Modern machinery and advanced software are currently available for both image acquisition and post-processing analysis.
 A 3D-rendering reconstruction of the entire vascular tree would potentially allow a comprehensive characterization of PAD and its distribution along the vessels.
-The standardization of adverse variables like small MLD, calcific burden (in terms of calcium arch and longitudinal extension, namely focal versus diffuse), path tortuosity, intra-luminal thrombosis, and puncture site depth are just some examples of the parameters that can be extracted and precisely analyzed during the routine work-up for TAVI.18-20
+The standardization of adverse variables like small MLD, calcific burden (in terms of calcium arch and longitudinal extension, namely focal versus diffuse), path tortuosity, intraluminal thrombosis, and puncture site depth are just some examples of the parameters that can be extracted and precisely analyzed during the routine work-up for TAVI.18-20

 Integration of these data could support better identification of candidates for PTA alone or IVL-assisted TAVI and ideally would minimize the risks and maximize the benefits of both strategies.
 Our analysis suggests that such a population represents about 9% of the patients referred for TAVI in a high-volume referral center.

 Within this scope, CT-based risk stratification models should first be developed from retrospective cohorts of subjects like those included in this preliminary analysis.
-Ultimately, the predictive role of such models should be confirmed through prospective studies directly comparing patients with different degrees of “access hostility”.
+Ultimately, the predictive role of such models should be confirmed through prospective studies directly comparing patients with different degrees of “access hostility.”

 Limitations.
 The single-center experience and the complexity of the PAD in the included patients resulted in the small sample size of the present series.
 Also, the analyzed CT scan variables have a speculative meaning, and only by expanding the study to a much larger series may the role of the above-mentioned measurements be confirmed.
 Moreover, despite the user-friendly IVL platform, the presented results derive from the documented experience of the operators involved in peripheral interventions and may vary according to the team’s experience and center volumes.